 Step Two: Stuff the haggis into each chicken breast.
 You want to make sure they are filled, but too much that you can not close the incision you made in the chicken.

 Step Three: Lay the strips of bacon out on your cutting board.
 You will need about two slices of bacon per chicken breast.
-Next, take the haggis stuffed chicken and roll each one up in the bacon slices.
+Next, take the chicken breast stuffed with haggis and roll each one up in the bacon slices.
 Be sure they completely seal the haggis into the chicken breast.
 The nicer you roll them up, the better your presentation will be.

 When you place the chicken in the hot pan, place the presentation side down first.
 This ensures that when you present the Balmoral Chicken, the nicest side will have the best sear.